 how to pass values

-I want to test passing values to programs.
-When testing, I want to be able to send input from my test to the program and see the results.
-This helps me see what is the same, and what is different, the difference gives helps me know what to change to get what I want.
+I want to be able to send things from tests to the program I am testing and compare what I think will happen with the results I get.
+This helps me see what is the same, and what is different, the difference helps me know what to change to get what I want.

 1import src.telephone